keatchong/GettingDataAndCleaningData/CookBook.md

 * Join the data set with activity_labels to obtain the description of activities
 * Remove activity field from data set
 * Re-arrange dataset fields follow sequence Subject, Activity and 66 mean and standard deviation measurements
-* Relabel the data set with descriptive variable names.
+* Relabel the data set with descriptive variable names
 * Group the data set with Subject and Activity fields
 * Summarise data set by apply mean function on mean and standard deviation measurements